Tech-Slayers/DesktopGPG/README.md

 ## Download

-You can [download](https://github.com/Tech-Slayers/Janus/releases) the latest version of Janus from the release on the sidebar.
+You can [download](https://github.com/Tech-Slayers/TurnKey/releases) the latest version of TurnKey from the release on the sidebar.

 ## License